Finding the best CB radios for motorcycles is not just a matter of picking a car or truck CB radio and installing it on your bike.

 You can use the radio’s high power mode whenever you prefer performance.
 On the other hand, the low power mode will come in handy when you’re running out of battery and would like it to last a little longer.

 The Uniden PRO505XL and the Uniden PRO520XL share a lot of similarities since they both belong in the same product line.
-However, the PRO505XL comes with slightly less features which makes it a great radio for an aspiring CB radio owner.
+However, the PRO505XL comes with slightly fewer features which makes it a great radio for an aspiring CB radio owner.

 Even though the radio is small and compact, it features a handful of buttons on its front-facing plate such as the instant channel 9 button and a CB/PA switch.
 It is also slightly more advanced than the handheld CB radios like the Cobra HH 38 WX ST since it has a S/RF meter.